 Herein, suitable choices of the kernel~$k$ are key.
-For example,~\cite{gonzales:abudia:jury:kamalapurkar:rosenfeld:2023} pointed out that the Koopman operator is only bounded on the RKHS of the Gaussian RBF kernel (RBF: radial basis function) if the dynamics are affine.
-For a remedy for constructing suitable invariant subspaces for dissipative systems in Fock spaces, we refer to~\cite{mezic2020spectrum}.
-Other widely used kernels are Wendland functions~\citep{wendland:2004}, particular compactly supported RBFs with smoothness degree~$s$, for which the RKHS $\mathbb{H} = \mathcal{N}_{\Phi_{n,s}}(\Omega)$ may be shown to be isomorphic to Sobolev spaces of weakly differentiable functions, that is $\mathcal{N}_{\Phi_{n,s}} \cong H^{\sigma_{n,s}}$, $\sigma_{n,s} := \tfrac {n+1}{2} + s$.\footnote{Matérn kernels, which are also radially symmetric, are a valid alternative giving rise to the same native spaces.} To analyze kEDMD for Wendland kernels, it was shown in~\citet[Section~4]{kohne:philipp:schaller:schiela:worthmann:2025} that, supposing that the flow map is $C^m$, $m>n/2$, Sobolev regularity is preserved, meaning that we have $\mathcal{K}(\mathcal{N}(\Xi)) \subseteq \mathcal{N}(\Omega)$, i.e., Koopman invariance of the RKHS and, thus, boundedness of the Koopman operator $\mathcal{K}: \mathcal{N}(\Xi) \rightarrow \mathcal{N}(\Omega)$, i.e., $\| \mathcal{K} \|_{\mathcal{N}(\Xi) \rightarrow \mathcal{N}(\Omega)} < \infty$ for general nonlinear dynamical systems~\eqref{eq:dynamics:DS}.\footnote{We point out that there may exist non-smooth $L^2$-eigenfunctions~\citep{mezic:banaszuk:2004,mezic:2005}, explaining the large body of literature on eigenfunction approximation using a Koopman operator defined on~$L^2$.}
+For example,~\citet{gonzales:abudia:jury:kamalapurkar:rosenfeld:2023} point out that the Koopman operator is only bounded on the RKHS of the Gaussian radial basis function (RBF) kernel if the dynamics are affine.
+For a remedy for constructing suitable invariant subspaces for dissipative systems in Fock spaces, we refer to~\citet{mezic:2020}.
+Other widely used kernels are Wendland functions~\citep{wendland:2004}, particular compactly supported RBFs with smoothness degree~$s$, for which the RKHS $\mathbb{H} = \mathcal{N}_{\Phi_{n,s}}(\Omega)$ has been shown to be isomorphic to Sobolev spaces of weakly differentiable functions, that is $\mathcal{N}_{\Phi_{n,s}} \cong H^{\sigma_{n,s}}$, $\sigma_{n,s} := \tfrac {n+1}{2} + s$.\footnote{Matérn kernels, which are also radially symmetric, are a valid alternative giving rise to the same native spaces.} To analyze kEDMD for Wendland kernels,~\citet[Section~4]{kohne:philipp:schaller:schiela:worthmann:2025} show that, supposing that the flow map is $C^m$, $m>n/2$, Sobolev regularity is preserved.
+This means that we have $\mathcal{K}(\mathcal{N}(\Xi)) \subseteq \mathcal{N}(\Omega)$, i.e., Koopman invariance of the RKHS and, thus, boundedness of the Koopman operator $\mathcal{K}: \mathcal{N}(\Xi) \rightarrow \mathcal{N}(\Omega)$, i.e., $\| \mathcal{K} \|_{\mathcal{N}(\Xi) \rightarrow \mathcal{N}(\Omega)} < \infty$ for general nonlinear dynamical systems~\eqref{eq:dynamics:DS}.\footnote{We point out that there may exist non-smooth $L^2$-eigenfunctions~\citep{mezic:banaszuk:2004,mezic:2005}, explaining the large body of literature on eigenfunction approximation using a Koopman operator defined on~$L^2$.}

-This result is essential to establish uniform ($L^\infty$) error bounds for kEDMD on the approximation error for deterministic dynamical systems in~\cite{kohne:philipp:schaller:schiela:worthmann:2025}; see also~\cite{kurdila:paruchuri:powell:guo:bobade:estes:wang:2024} for preliminary results.
+This invariance result is essential to establish uniform ($L^\infty$) error bounds for kEDMD on the approximation error for deterministic dynamical systems in~\citet{kohne:philipp:schaller:schiela:worthmann:2025}; see also~\citet{kurdila:paruchuri:powell:guo:bobade:estes:wang:2024} for preliminary results.
 In kEDMD, the propagation of an observable $\psi$ via the Koopman operator corresponding to any autonomous (discrete-time) dynamics~\eqref{eq:dynamics:DS}, i.e., $x^+ = F(x)$, can be approximated by the kernel-based estimator

 with $\hat{K} = K_{\mathcal{X}}^{-1} K_{F(\mathcal{X})}K_{\mathcal{X}}^{-1}$, $\psi_{\mathcal{X}} = ^\top$, and

 The key observation is that kEDMD yields the approximant $\widehat{\mathcal{K}}= P_\mathcal{X} \mathcal{K}P_\mathcal{Y}$, where $P_\mathcal{X}$ is the $\mathbb{H}$-orthogonal projection solving the regression problem~\eqref{eq:EDMD:regression-problem}.
 Then, we may compute